circleci/circleci-docs/jekyll/_cci2/workflows.md

 ![Parallel Job Execution Workflow]({{ site.baseurl }}/assets/img/docs/parallel_jobs.png)

-To run a set of parallel jobs, add a new `workflows:` section to the end of your existing configuration file with the version and a unique name for the workflow.
-The following `.circleci/config.yml` file snippet shows an example workflow with four parallel jobs.
+To run a set of parallel jobs, add a new `workflows:` section to the end of your existing `.circleci/config.yml` file with the version and a unique name for the workflow.
+The following sample `.circleci/config.yml` file shows the default workflow orchestration with four parallel jobs.
 It is defined by using the `workflows:` key named `build-and-test` and by nesting the `jobs:` key with a list of job names.
 The jobs have no dependencies defined, therefore they will run in parallel.

 ```
+version: 2
+    jobs:
+      build:
+        working_directory: ~/<project root directory>
+        docker:
+          - image: circleci/<language>:<version TAG>
+        steps:
+          - checkout
+      test1:
+        steps:
+          - run: <command>
+      test2:
+        steps:
+          - run: <command>
+      test3:
+        steps:
+	  - run: <command>
 workflows:
   version: 2
   build-and-test: